How Long Does It Take to Make an App?

 How long does it take to research the app idea?

-Doing the research part can also uncover if the market is bustling with similar ideas or if the costs might stretch the budget.
-It's a friendly nudge to ensure every idea finds its perfect niche or spark inspiration for an even better one.
+Doing the research part can also uncover whether the market is crowded with similar ideas or if the costs might stretch the budget.
+It's a friendly nudge to help every idea find its perfect niche or spark inspiration for an even better one.

 We also do this analysis to prioritize the needs and define feature sets.
 And it’s the research that ensures your business goals are going to be met.

 There are only two cases in which we can skip the research part.
-The first one is when you have already done it, or you're an expert in the industry and know it all from top to bottom.
-At the same time, even with enough of your expertise in the field, we can still carry out a study as it will enable you to have all your data in one place and keep it systematized.
+The first one is when you have already done it, or you're an expert in the industry and know it inside out.
+At the same time, even with your expertise in the field, we can still conduct a study, as it will enable you to centralize all your data and maintain a systematic approach.

 How long does it take to validate the idea?